Floffah/esbuild-plugin-d.ts/README.md

-# `esbuild-plugin.d.ts`
+# `esbuild-plugin-d.ts`

 ESBuild plugin for compiling typescript declarations

 ## WARNING

 This plugin was made to make it easier to build declarations without running two commands simultaneously.
-It will add a lot of overhead to your build time and is not recommended for production use.
+It will add a lot of overhead to your build time and should only really be used as a last resort.

 ### Alternatives